open-contracting/standard/standard/docs/en/03_schema/04_record_package.md

 # Record Package

-<span class="lead">The release package schema describes the container document for publishing records.
+<span class="lead">The record package schema describes the container document for publishing records.
 The contents of a record are based on the release schema.
 The package contains important meta-data.</span>

-You can view an interactive version of the release schema below (requires javascript) or [download this version of the schema here]({% url 'schema' release_name 'release-package-schema' %}).
+You can view an interactive version of the record schema below (requires javascript) or [download this version of the schema here]({% url 'schema' release_name 'record-package-schema' %}).

 A separate, auto-generated, [versioned release validation schema]({% url 'schema' release_name 'versioned-release-validation-schema' %}) is provided for validating releases within fully versioned records.